 Despite this alarming statistic, there is little being done to prevent it.
 Most measures do not require much effort or funding.

-Sudden Cardiac Arrest Prevention Act.
-In 2012, Simon’s Heart passed the Sudden Cardiac Arrest Prevention Act to raise awareness among student athletes, parents and coaches about the risks and warning signs of cardiac arrest.
+In 2012, Simon’s Heart helped Pennsylvania to pass the Sudden Cardiac Arrest Prevention Act, which raises awareness among student athletes, parents, and coaches about the risks and warning signs of cardiac arrest.
 The Act requires (1) parents to read and sign a form; (2) coaches to watch a training video; and (3) coaches to remove players who are symptomatic so they can be cleared by a licensed medical professional.
-The Act has been passed in fifteen states and reaches over 2,000,000 student athletes.
+The Act has now been passed in sixteen states and reaches over 2,000,000 student athletes.

 Every coach has a playbook.
 Every coach tries to make sure the team is prepared for games.
 Coaches can also be ready for sudden cardiac arrest.
 This document ensures the team has access to the right equipment and the people have been assigned a role.
 It’s literally a game plan.

-If you’re reading this page, you’re interested in youth athletics, so there’s a pretty good chance you can do one of the following with your hands: throw, catch, dribble or swing.
+If you’re reading this page, you’re interested in youth athletics, so there’s a pretty good chance you can do one of the following with your hands: throw, catch, dribble, or swing.
 This is another hand activity – push.
 Every student on the team should know how to perform a chest compression in case someone on the team or in the stands collapses from sudden cardiac arrest.
 It’s really easy to do.

-Get an AED Device.
 When your car dies, what do you need to start it?
 A jump.
 The heart needs the same thing and the only tool that works is an automated external defibrillator.
 This smart device costs under $1,000.
 It evaluates the heart rhythm and determines if it needs to deliver a shock.
 If you don’t have one, you’ll have to wait for the first responders to arrive.
 Every minute it takes to get an AED, the chance of survival goes down by 10%.
 Is there one where your kids learn and play?

 The more thorough the exam, the more you learn about the child’s heart.
 However, more thorough also means more costly.
 As such, the “best practice” is still unknown.
 The current practice (or standard of care) is asking the student a few questions and listening to the heart with a stethoscope.
 Research shows that this method is not the most effective.
 The fact that sudden cardiac arrest is the leading cause of death of student athletes does too.

-Hire an Athletic Trainer.
 This medical professional is trained to manage and treat injuries sustained by athletes.
 It is always safer to have an expert on your team’s bench.
 Most coaches are volunteers and do not possess the skills or training to deal with medical issues or emergencies.
 Click here for more information about athletic trainers.